 Four team teaser | +240 | +200 | +180 |

-So that is how a teaser works, but let’s also give you an example of a reverse wager using the same teams as above and see how that can lead to much bigger teaser odds and payouts.
+Let’s also give you an example of a reverse wager using the same teams as above and see how that can lead to much bigger teaser odds and payouts.

 Number of teams | -6 points | -6.5 points | -7 points |